aces/Loris/SQL/modelisationStandard.md

 - A table that is **specific to a module** should be **prefixed** with the module name.
   - *i.e. A table named `xyz` used in module `abc` should be name `abc_xyz`.*
 - **Acronym** should be avoided, however may be used when the acronym would be **commonly used by the neuroimaging community**.
 The acronym should **only contain upper case letter**.
 For historic reasons, “PSC” to refer to a Site is an exception to this rule.
 - When creating a table representing a **relation between two or more tables**.
-Regardless of the relation type (one-to-many, many-to-one or one-to-one), the table should have a composite name as such `table1_table2_rel`.
+Regardless of the relation type (many-to-many, one-to-many, many-to-one or one-to-one), the table should have a composite name as such `table1_table2_rel`.
   - *i.e. the table mapping users to their permissions would be named `user_permission_rel` where `user` is the name of the Users' entity table and `permission` is the name of the Permissions' entity table.*

 ### Field